tokamak-network/darius-tutorial/README.md

 # Darius L2 Testnet (Goerli Ethereum) Tutorials
 This is the tutorial for Darius L2 testnet using Goerli Testnet as L1.
+Darius is a custom fork of pre-bedrock version of Optimism.

-Please note that Optimism SDK is not fully supported on Darius L2 testnet at the moment, we will release a fully working version in the future.
+Please note that Optimism SDK is not fully supported on Darius L2 testnet at the moment, we will release a fully working SDK in the future.

 ## Getting Started